Prepare for the 2022 trip

 3) Other possible costs during the work days would be for souvenirs or groceries.
 You will be responsible for your breakfast and lunch each day.
 You can purchase food in Punta Gorda, which is near the hotel.

-4) The group fee does not include excursions during the free day of May 19, lunches during the work week or transportation, meals and lodging from May 24 to May 29.
+4) The group fee does not include excursions during the free day of May 18, lunches during the work week or transportation, meals and lodging from May 23 to May 28.
 You are responsible for making reservations and payment for any travel, food and accommodations during these days.
-On May 24, some of the group may either go to Guatemala, San Pedro island in Belize, or return to the states.
+On May 23, some of the group may either go to Guatemala, San Pedro/Ambergris Caye island in Belize, or return to the states.
 More information and approximate cost for each of these will be explained later.

 * *Fundraising is encouraged.
 Any funds raised under the Project Belize, Inc., the nonprofit ID must be used for medical expenses, or supplies that benefit the target population stated in our mission statement, the Mayans residing in Southern Belize.
 Students may fundraise individually to offset the cost of their trip.
 Ask Pam Mueller or Bruce McNellie for a copy of the Tax ID.